 Class of 2021

-Annalena Bellm is a Civil Engineering major and intends to minor in German and Engineering Corporate Practice.
-Annalena is passionate about finding creative, interdisciplinary, and innovative solutions to the growing problems involving sustainability, specifically those aiding homeless citizens.
-This motivates her interest in researching the application of smart city technology to sustainable urban development in order to find comprehensive solutions.
-Annalena plans to work with cities in developing these technologies, such as the city of South Bend and other communities around the world, to advance environmental city planning projects.
-Furthermore, she plans on researching the complexity of Global Climate Change in order to help and protect the interests of marginalized communities.
-During the summer, Annalena will be studying abroad in Rome as part of the Notre Dame Engineering Rome Study Abroad Program.
-Outside the classroom, she is a member of the Notre Dame SWE Tech Team, a Welcome Weekend counselor, a volunteer at the Center for the Homeless in South Bend and competes in various interhall sports
+Annalena Bellm is a Civil Engineering major and minoring in Business Management and German.
+Annalena is passionate about finding creative, interdisciplinary, and innovative solutions to the growing problems involving sustainability.
+This motivates her interest in researching the application of smart city technology to sustainable urban development.
+During the summer of 2018, Annalena studied abroad in Europe, as part of the Notre Dame Engineering Rome Program.
+She is also working in a Notre Dame laboratory research project for Prof. Antonio Simonetti to conduct hydrology isotope analyses.
+As part of her DAAD funded Rise Germany Scholarship in summer 2019, Annalena completed a three-month research internship with the Institute of Building Structures and Structural Design at the University of Stuttgart, Germany on “Sustainable Fibre-Reinforcements for Lightweight Roofs and Ceilings.”
+Outside the classroom, Annalena is the President of Notre Dame’s SWE Tech Team Chapter, a Welcome Weekend counselor, a volunteer at the Center for the Homeless in South Bend and competes in various interhall sports.

 Jacob Galden is a Chemical Engineering major with an interest in pursuing an Art History minor and a Materials concentration.
 Jacob has conducted research analyzing mica crystals on Colonial American currency under Professor Khachatur Manukyan, and he maintains a job at the Library Conservation Lab on campus.
 The summer of 2018, Jacob conducted research on campus as part of the NDnano Undergraduate Research Fellowship and investigated the properties of polymer nanofilms under Professor Tengfei Luo.
 Outside of academics, Jacob is passionate about music and regularly DJ’s on both WSND and WVFI.
 He also plays guitar and enjoys producing music using Ableton, as well as undertaking side projects such as gardening or baking.
 Jacob intends to attend graduate school after Notre Dame to pursue a career in academic research.

-Cassie Joynes is a Neuroscience Major in the College of Arts and Letter with a Supplementary Major in Applied and Computational Math and Statistics and an intended minor in Linguistics.
-Her current research in the Boyd Lab involves the use of a computer model to investigate how male frogs will spatially array themselves around a pond.
-Eventually she would like to investigate language in the context of neuroscience, specifically second language acquisition and effective methods for teaching/learning a second language.
-Outside of the classroom, she plays tuba in marching, hockey and concert band and will be a TA for the class God and the Good Life in the fall.
+Cassie Joynes is a Neuroscience Major in the College of Arts and Letters with a Supplementary Major in Applied and Computational Math and Statistics (ACMS).
+Her current research in the Eberhard Language Lab investigates remote collaboration (over the phone) on a search task similar to a scavenger hunt.
+Her main focus is developing a better understanding of what aspects of conversation lead to the best performance on the search task.
+Eventually she plans to investigate language in the context of neuroscience, specifically second language acquisition and effective methods for teaching and learning a second language.
+Outside of the classroom, she plays tuba in many of the bands on campus, is a Fellow for the class God and the Good Life, and works at the Writing Center.
+After completing her undergraduate degrees she plans to go to graduate school for computational neuroscience.

 Alex Kokot is majoring in Electrical Engineering and Honors Mathematics.
 He wants to explore the connection between pure math and Electrical Engineering, to study something very deep and abstract, yet potentially applicable to everyday life.
 During school, he wants to focus his studies on Real Analysis and Probability, as well as other topics that make up the bulk of this field and that will prepare him for Graduate school.
 Currently, he is doing research with Stefano Castruccio, studying Spatio-Temporal Statistics and theory in a case study of the analysis of Nepal river gauge data, as well as a part-time job working with Indiana Integrated Circuits, helping with semiconductor production and other roles within the small business.
 As he develops a better understanding of Mathematics, he hopes to research stochastic geometry under Professor Haenggi of the engineering department.
 He is a member of the Mu Alpha Theta Math Club, Mustard Creative Writing Club, and is the Math Jr. Section editor of the Undergraduate Research Publication, Scientia.